 UPDM

-Object management group (OMG) developed UPDM.
-It is the Unified Profile for the UK Ministry of Defence Framework (MODAF), USA Department of Defence Architecture Framework (DoDAF), and NATO Architecture Framework (NAF).
+Object Management Group (OMG) developed UPDM.
+It is the Unified Profile for the UK Ministry of Defence Framework (MODAF), USA Department of Defense Architecture Framework (DoDAF), and NATO Architecture Framework (NAF).
 Its latest version is UPDM 2.1.1.

 NAF 4.0